COVID-19 and resumption of practice

-Our Saturday and Wednesday sessions both take place at Leighton Sports Centre, Westbury.
+- Both sessions are at Leighton Sports Centre, Westbury.

 Aikido is a modern discipline with its roots in Japanese martial arts.
-Developed in the early 20th century by its founder, Morihei Ueshiba, and based on his background of rigorous training in traditional Japanese jujutsu, sword and spear techniques, aikido offers a comprehensive system of throwing, joint-locking and pinning techniques based on a philosophy of non-violence and self-fulfilment.
-It is effective as a martial art, but its essence goes beyond the resolution of physical conflict.
+Developed in the early 20th century by its founder, Morihei Ueshiba, and based on his background of rigorous training in traditional Japanese jujutsu, sword and spear techniques, aikido offers a comprehensive system of throwing, joint-locking and pinning techniques.
+It is effective as a martial art, but it is based on a philosophy of non-violence and self-fulfilment, and its essence goes beyond the resolution of physical conflict.

 Ueshiba, often referred to as "O Sensei" ("the great teacher"), spent the latter half of his life developing his physical disciplines as a means of refining and uplifting the human spirit.
 He named the result 'aikido', which can be roughly translated as 'the way of harmony with natural energy'.
 Aikido is a true 'budo' path, in which training in a physical discipline is used as a 'Way' to spiritual growth.
 As a result, practising aikido has both physical and psychological benefits.